In the final years of the 19th century, the art scene in Zagreb, Croatia, was pretty vibrant. The various ideas that circulated among artists...

 As it is widely known, Impressionism may be one of the most influential, recognizable and loved artistic movements, despite its harsh beginnings and its initial detractors.
-When we talk about Impressionism, we all think about colorful sunrises, dancing ballerinas, beautiful landscapes executed en plein air, and, of course, water lilies.
-Great artists like Edgar Degas, Édouard Manet, Claude Monet, Camille Pisarro or Auguste Renoir stood out in this movement truly creating masterpieces, having the support and admiration of famous writers such as Emile Zola and Stéphane Mallarmé.
+When we talk about Impressionism, we all think about colorful sunrises, dancing ballerinas, beautiful landscapes executed en plein air, and of course water lilies.
+Great artists like Edgar Degas, Édouard Manet, Claude Monet, Camille Pissarro or Auguste Renoir stood out in this movement truly creating masterpieces, having the support and admiration of famous writers such as Emile Zola and Stéphane Mallarmé.

 The Glasgow Boys were a group of about 20 painters from different backgrounds who were united by ties of friendship.
 They were all based in Glasgow, where they lived, shared studios, painted and, of course, exchanged artistic ideas.
 In fact, they didn’t have a common statement or manifesto, but they were all interested in overcoming pictorial Academicism and managed to oppose the guidelines set up at that time by the Royal Scottish Academy.